n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 # Arabic-style shaping in OpenType #

-This document the general shaping procedure shared by Arabic, N'Ko, Syriac, and Mongolian.
+This document details the general shaping procedure shared by Arabic, N'Ko, Syriac, and Mongolian.